Counselling Skills, ISS

 What You'll Study

 All the counselling skills courses are practical, experiential courses which will enable students to develop self-awareness and advanced communication skills.
-The five elements of theory, skills practice, professional development, personal development and ethics are present though all the courses.
+The five elements of theory, skills practice, professional development, personal development and ethics are present throughout all the courses.

-We will endeavour to make all course options available; however, these may be subject to change.
-Further information about potential changes can be viewed here.
+We will endeavour to make all course options available.
+However, these may be subject to change - see our Student Terms and Conditions page.

 How You'll Study